 The FLSC was originally designed to meet the needs of the biology faculty with major research interests in parasitology and vector biology.
 Today, the FLSC primarily serves faculty from the Departments of Biological Sciences, Chemistry and Biochemistry, Chemical Engineering and the Indiana University School of Medicine - South Bend.

 The Center houses a wide variety of vertebrates, primarily rodents but also fish (including a large zebrafish population), rabbits and frogs.
-FLSC has the capabilities to house a variety of laboratory animals such as mini pigs, guinea pigs, birds, dogs and cats, as well as a variety of wild animals.
-A transgenic mouse colony housing over 100 different strains is maintained between the RCH satellite facility and the FLSC main facility.
+The FLSC has the capabilities to house a variety of laboratory animals such as mini pigs, guinea pigs, birds, dogs, cats and a variety of wild animals.
+A transgenic mouse colony housing over 100 different strains is maintained at the facility.
 The National Cancer Institute's approved model for prostate cancer, the LOBUND-Wistar rat, was developed at Notre Dame and continues to be maintained at FLSC.